Key facts

 Career outcomes

-As a graduate of this course, you will find opportunities in a wide range of nutrition positions in government departments, non-government organisations, community sector agencies, food industry and consulting.
+As a graduate of this course, you will be well placed to pursue meaningful roles across a wide range of sectors.
+These include government departments, non-government organisations (NGOs), community agencies, food industry settings and consultancy work.
+You might work in areas such as:

 Professional recognition